The Best Guide To Monte Alban, Mexico

 Building J

 This building is unique because the carved stones are in a peculiar arrow shape.
-Inside the building are over 40 large slabs with carvings and writings that depict the people that once lived there.
+Inside the building are over 40 large slabs with carvings and writings that depict the people who once lived there.
 Many of these slabs are believed to be ‘conquest slabs’ that mark the occasion of a battle victory.
 Archeologists have theorized that these slabs date back to Monte Alban II.

 Los Danzantes of Monte Alban

 This site is considered the highlight of Monte Alban.
 There are about 300 stone slabs here called danzantes, or dancers.
-Although the name implies that these slabs were there for an entertainment purpose, experts believe they depict something else.
-The accepted theory today is that these slabs were prisoners or sacrificial victims, and their position implies that they were tortured and mutilated.
+Although the name implies that these slabs were for entertainment purposes, experts believe they depict something else.

 Monte Alban